 LED Tube Lights Guide | What You Need to Know

-For decades, tube lights have provided excellent illumination capabilities for a variety of commercial and industrial environments, from office spaces to warehouses and workshops.
-Their versatility is one of their biggest selling points, as the fixtures they are mounted in can be hung, suspended in a drop ceiling or even mounted directly to a flat ceiling surface.
-Additionally, they are inexpensive to install and operate, which when combined with their strong lumen output and wide angle of spread, makes them one of the most popular lighting options in the lighting industry.
+For decades, tube lights have provided excellent illumination for various commercial and industrial environments, from office spaces to warehouses and workshops.
+Their versatility is one of their biggest selling points, as they can be hung, suspended in a drop ceiling, or mounted directly to a flat ceiling surface.
+Additionally, they are inexpensive to install and operate, which, combined with their strong lumen output and wide angle of spread, makes them one of the most popular lighting options in the lighting industry.

 Please visit our website for more information on this topic.

-In this guide we will be focusing on the specifics of LED tube lights, including the wide variety of options available in today’s marketplace.
+In this guide, we will focus on the specifics of LED tube lights, including the wide variety of options available in today’s marketplace.

 — Navigation —

 Traditionally, these tube lights have been of the fluorescent type, which uses low-pressure mercury-vapor gas discharge technology to generate light when electricity is passed through it.
-While this served many businesses well for decades, it is now considered outdated, inefficient and even environmentally hazardous due to the mercury contained within.
-As the fixtures themselves age, they also require additional maintenance, such as the replacement of the ballasts required to run the lamps.
-On top of all of this, the light produced by fluorescent lamps is regarded as subpar, with a consistent flicker from the light switching on and off at approximately 120 Hz that causes eye strain over long periods of time.
+While this served many businesses well for decades, it is now considered outdated, inefficient, and even environmentally hazardous due to the mercury contained within.
+As the fixtures age, they also require additional maintenance, such as the replacement of the ballasts required to run the lamps.
+The light produced by fluorescent lamps is regarded as subpar, with a consistent flicker from the light switching on and off at approximately 120 Hz that causes eye strain over long periods.

-It is for the aforementioned reasons that LED tubes have come to completely dominate the lighting marketplace for new installations as well as the retrofit of existing fixtures.
-LED technology in tube lights resolves all of these concerns, and also adds some additional welcome benefits.
-When used in tube lights, LEDs offer a longer lifespan, are more energy efficient, contain no toxic substances and also produce a much higher quality of light with less eye strain and greater visibility thanks to their high CRI ratings.
+For these reasons, LED tubes have come to dominate the lighting marketplace for new installations and retrofitting existing fixtures.
+LED technology in tube lights resolves all of these concerns and adds some additional welcome benefits.
+When used in tube lights, LEDs offer a longer lifespan, are more energy-efficient, contain no toxic substances, and produce a much higher quality of light with less eye strain and greater visibility thanks to their high CRI ratings.

 Tube Sizes

-There are a variety of shapes, lengths and diameters in tube lights in order to suit a wide range of applications.
-Generally speaking, with LED tubes the most common size and shape are the 4 foot length fixtures with a T8 diameter.
-Other lengths available in the marketplace include 2 foot, 3 foot and 8 foot.
+There are various shapes, lengths, and diameters in tube lights to suit a wide range of applications.
+Generally speaking, with LED tubes, the most common size and shape are the 4-foot length fixtures with a T8 diameter.
+Other lengths available in the marketplace include 2 feet, 3 feet, and 8 feet.
 In the past, T12 diameter bulbs were the standard, eclipsed first by T8 and then T5.
-For older fluorescent fixtures, the most common setup is going to be either a T12 or T8 type due to the costs associated with running T5 fluorescent light fixtures.
+For older fluorescent fixtures, the most common setup will be either a T12 or T8 type due to the costs associated with running T5 fluorescent light fixtures.

-Below is chart that illustrates the various sizes and base types for tube lights:
+Below is a chart that illustrates the various sizes and base types for tube lights:

 Tube Types